influxdata/docs-v2/content/flux/v0.x/prometheus/scrape-prometheus.md

 [Telegraf](/{{< latest "telegraf" >}}/) and [InfluxDB](/{{< latest "influxdb" >}}/) provide tools that scrape Prometheus metrics and store them in InfluxDB.
-Depending on the tool and and configuration you use to scrape metrics, the resulting data structure may differ than the structure returned by `prometheus.scrape()` described [above](#output-structure).
+Depending on the tool and and configuration you use to scrape metrics, the resulting data structure may differ from the structure returned by `prometheus.scrape()` described [above](#output-structure).

 For information about the different data structures of scraped Prometheus metrics